-So, a second lockdown has hit us here in the UK and wherever you are in the world right now, with whatever restrictions that are in place – let’s be fair, it’s not the IDEAL time to meet someone.
+So, we’re in yet another lockdown here in the UK and wherever you are in the world right now, with whatever restrictions that are in place – let’s be fair, it’s not the IDEAL time to meet someone.
 Yet despite that, you can still really begin to feel the pressure to find someone.
 Why?
 Well I guess a few things contribute to it.

 1) This Whole Coronavirus Has Totally Screwed Us Over